QBDev0ps/DevOps-Cloud-projects/Project11.md

 #### <br>Step 3: Connect to the Jenkins-Ansible Server via the Terminal using the SSH Client<br/>

-After we have provisioned our server and we have opened the necessary port, we must next connect to the web server via an SSH client.
-This will enable us to subsequently be able to run commands on the terminal of our web server.
+After we have provisioned our server and we have opened the necessary port, we must next connect to the server via an SSH client.
+This will enable us to subsequently be able to run commands on the terminal of our server.
 We carry this out by doing the following:

 **i.** Download and Install an SSH client: Download and install [Termius](https://www.termius.com/download/windows) or Download and install [git](https://git-scm.com/downloads) (the ssh client - git bash will be packaged with the git installation)

 **ii.** Establish connection with the EC2 instance: We connect to our EC2 instance via our Termius SSH client by following [these instructions:](https://dev.to/aws-builders/how-to-connect-your-ec2-linux-instance-with-termius-5209)

+#### <br>Step 4: Install Jenkins<br/>